 North Valley Health & Rehabilitation

-The department of Health Rehabilitation Services works with patients in the Extended Care, Acute Care and the Outpatient Clinic in North Valley Hospital.
+The department of Health Rehabilitation Services works with Outpatients, patients in Acute Care, and residents in Extended Care in North Valley Hospital.
 Therapists treat a variety of orthopedic, neurological, work-related and sports injuries.

 Documentation of care through evaluation, assessment, implementation of treatment programs and discharge planning are some of the many services offered.
 The Department of Rehabilitation Services is also involved in employee education through risk management, new employee orientation, and continuous quality improvement.